Particular/docs.particular.net/nservicebus/sql-persistence/sqlserver-scripts.md

 ---

-Scripts and SQL used when interacting with a [SQL Server](https://www.microsoft.com/en-au/sql-server/).
+Scripts and SQL used when interacting with a [SQL Server](https://www.microsoft.com/en-au/sql-server/) database.

 ## Build Time